vodquang96/django-anymail/README.rst

 ..
 This quickstart section is also included in docs/quickstart.rst

-This example uses Mailgun, but you can substitute Postmark or SendGrid or any other supported ESP where you see "mailgun":
+This example uses Mailgun, but you can substitute Postmark or SendGrid or SparkPost or any other supported ESP where you see "mailgun":

 1. Install Anymail from PyPI:

    .. code-block:: console

-        $ pip install django-anymail
+        $ pip install django-anymail[mailgun]

+   (The `[mailgun]` part installs any additional packages needed for that ESP.
+   Mailgun doesn't have any, but some other ESPs do.)

 2. Edit your project's ``settings.py``: